ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Brad: can robots.txt go beyond its primary purpose and include other actors crawlers and others.

-Gary: defining the actors woudl be very useful.
+Gary: defining the actors would be very useful.
 Would a browser be considered an AI agent?

 Mark: the ability to define different attachment mechanism appropriate for application: doing agentic AIs, look at these attachment doing something else look at others